 In early 2007, Will contracted a rare muscular disease, Polymyositis, which sidelined him for most of the year.
 It was a devastating attack, forcing Downing into a wheelchair for most of the year, and causing him to lose nearly 100 pounds.
 Despite the setback, he was determined to complete his debut album for Peak Records, After Tonight, for which he had recorded four songs prior to his illness.
 During the Spring of 2007, Will worked from his home putting down vocals despite severe weakness and fatigue.
 He would say it was "the hardest thing I've ever done," occasionally moving from chair to bed to complete a vocal piece.
 But out of this situation came another five wonderful songs, including the album's gem, "God Is So Amazing," a simple, melodic testimony of faith during difficult times.
 After Tonight became another fine addition to Downing's growing discography, and "God Is So Amazing" stood as one of the year's best songs.

 In 2009, fully recovered, Downing began work on Classique, a new album of originals and three cover songs, with producer Rex Rideout at the helm.
 The disc was released in June 2009 to positive reviews.
 And in 2010, he issued one of his most ambitious projects, an "audio novel" called Lust, Love and Lies, that detailed a relationship going through various stages, with spoken interludes between a very strong batch of songs.
 It was released to enthusiastic reviews.

-Looking back over the last quarter century decades, Will Downing has established himself as one of the most consistent, soulful singers of his era and arguably, with the unfortunate death of Luther Vandross, as today's leading provider of romantic, soulful music.
+Since then, Downing has issued an album nearly every year, and he continues to sell out shows all over the world -- and regularly win SoulTracks Readers' Choice Awards.
+Will Downing has undoubtedly established himself as one of the most consistent, soulful singers of his era and arguably as today's leading provider of sophisticated, soulful music.

 by Chris Rizik